Newborn Essentials Checklist 2026: What You Really Need vs What to Skip

 | Newborn pillow | ✗ Skip | - | No pillows for babies under 12 months due to suffocation and SIDS risk |

-The AAP 2022 guidelines recommend room-sharing without bed-sharing for at least 6 months, and ideally up to 12 months, to reduce the risk of sleep-related infant deaths.
+The AAP recommends sharing a room but not a bed for at least 6 months, ideally up to 12 months, to lower the risk of sleep-related infant deaths.
+Sleeping in the same bed as your baby isn't advised.

 | Item | Priority | Quantity | Notes |